antonDedyaev/employees_list/README.md

 # Employees List

 This is a Vue-based SPA and is basically a list of employees.
 Add new employees to the list by clicking "+" button and filling the corresponding form.
 You can edit the data anytime or delete an employee using dedicated icons to the right from the employee entry.
 The data is cached via localStorage.
+The app has adaptive layout.

 ## Project Setup